jamesL92/gamesapi-microservice/README.md

 That's it!

 ## Running
+Ensure that docker is running.
-Simply run `docker-compose up`.
+Run `docker-compose up`.
 Docker will take care of the rest for you.
 You can now access the microservice on `localhost:8080`

 ## About the app